 If you work in electrical engineering design, you know that a busbar support is a critical part of any power system.
-Without proper support and insulation, short circuit events can occur, causing damage to the system and potentially causing a fire.
+They should provide mechanical and electrical support to the installed conductors.
+In addition, should a short circuit event occur, the support should minimise the damage to the system and reduce the potential of a fire.

 In this article, we’ll discuss everything you need to know about busbar supports, including their purpose, how they’re made, and what sizes and types are available.
 We’ll also touch on the benefits of using glass-reinforced polyamide in their construction and some of the industry specifications that cover their use.
 Finally, we’ll provide an overview of where busbar supports are manufactured.

-Busbar supports are designed to protect power sources from short circuit faults by holding live conductors in place.
+Busbar supports are designed to protect an assembly from the forces created by a short circuit fault, by holding the conductors in place.
 They’re made from electrical insulating material and come in a variety of sizes and shapes to accommodate different applications.

 There is no defined size for busbar supports.
 Busbar supports are available in a broad range of sizes and shapes to suit different applications.
-Within Termate’s MX range, for example, there are two lengths—273mm long and 350mm long.
+Within Termate’s MX range, for example, there are thee lengths: 210 mm long.
+273 mm long and 350 mm long.

 The size of the support is often decided by the phase centre of the support.
 If you look at Termate’s busbar support ranges like the VMS (Versatile Mounting Support) each phase is a single VMS block rather than a multiple phase block and can be used at whatever phase centre a customer needs, but we also offer spacers that allow them to have a set phase centre to achieve higher fault ratings.